qarchli/qarchli.github.io/_posts/2020-11-15-genetic-algorithms.md

 1. Background.
 2. GAs in action: Evolving a "Hello World" sentence.
-3. Conclusion
+3. Conclusion.
-4. Resources and further reading
+4. References and further reading.

 ## Background